 Deficit hawks Maya MacGuineas of the Committee for a Responsible Budget and Robert L. Bixby of the Concord Coalition, along with William G. Gale of the Brookings Institution all bemoaned Obama’s refusal to embrace many of the tough tax and entitlement reform proposals embedded in the presidential fiscal commission’s final report in drafting his own budget.
 “The [president’s] budget is not a call to action, it’s a very status quo thing,” Bixby said.

-And when Reischauer, the president of the Urban Institute and one of the most prominent economists in town, asked the 35 panelists – ranging from liberals to conservatives to libertarians – to raise their hands if they thought the federal government is headed for a shutdown this spring, 24 of them put their hands up.
+And when Reischauer, the president of the Urban Institute and one of the most prominent economists in town, asked the 35 panelists – ranging from liberals to conservatives to libertarians – to raise their hands if they thought the federal government is headed for a shutdown this spring, 24 of them raised their hands.

 “I’m getting depressed the more I hear this conversation,” said Paul L. Posner, the Director of the Public Administration Program at George Mason University and a former budget and public finance expert at the U.S. Government Accountability Office (GAO).

 The conference came at the end of an eventful and politically tumultuous week in the budget world, beginning with Obama’s release of his new budget on Monday, a series of congressional hearings in which Democrats and Republicans alike skewered the budget for inadequately addressing the long term deficit and debt, three days of battles on the Republican-controlled House floor over a GOP resolution that would cut $61 billion from this year’s spending, and massive demonstrations by teachers, fire fighters and other public employees protesting proposed budget cuts and pension overhauls in Wisconsin, Ohio and elsewhere.